NatronGitHub/Natron/BUGS.md

 - Check why TuttleOFX's generators (e.g. ColorBars) have this strange behaviour when changing the "channel" parameter

-- File dialog: the file list should be a few pixels wider, so that the horizontal scrollbar does not appear.

 - String_KnobGui: kOfxParamStringIsRichTextFormat  is not supported (it should use a QTextEdit and not convert the string to plain text)

 - Tab traversal is not set up properly, and sometimes couter-intuitive.